attila-lendvai/openwrt-auto-extroot/README.md

 # Status

 This is more of a template than something standalone, but I use it for my home routers as is.
-You most probably want to customize this script here and there; search for `CUSTOMIZE` for places of interest.
+For more specific applications you most probably want to customize this script here and there; search for `CUSTOMIZE` for places of interest.

-Most importantly, **set up a password and maybe an ssh key**.
+Most importantly, **set up a password and maybe add your ssh key** by adding it to `image-extras/common/etc/dropbear/authorized_keys`.

-At the time of writing it only supports a few `ath79` routers out of the box, where support merely means that it can flash some leds in the initial setup phase as a feedback mechanism.
-It's easy to extend it, just look up and add some hw specific led names in `setLedAttribute`.
-Everything else should work fine without this, but it will be less convenient to interact with your router in the initial setup phase.
+None of this script is hardware specific except `setLedAttribute`, which is used to provide feedback about the progress of the initial setup phase.
+At the time of writing it only works on a few routers (mostly `ath79` ones), but without this everything should work fine, if only a bit less convenient.

 # Troubleshooting